-This Moist Coconut Carrot Cake, filled with banana and figs, is perfectly spiced and topped with a luscious honey ricotta cream cheese frosting.
+This Moist Coconut Carrot Cake, filled with shredded carrots, banana and figs, is perfectly spiced and topped with a luscious honey vanilla cream cheese frosting.
 A twist on the old fashioned carrot cake recipe with a lovely blend of fresh carrots, coconut, and banana.

 *This Recipe is Sponsored by Watkins.
 All thoughts and text are my own.
 Thank you for supporting the companies that help make Two Cups Flour possible.